-Student Information
+1 0

-Last name: First name:
+Student Information First name:

-Student email address:
+Last name:Student email address:

 School currently enrolled in:

 Contact Information

 Apt.
 No.: Street No.: Street:

 City: Winnipeg or: Postal Code:

 Home Phone Number:

 Parent/Legal Guardian Information

-Last name: First name:
+Last name:

-Relationship to student:

-Parent email address:

 Cell Phone Number: Work Phone Number:

-All students who hand in this form to the main office at Kelvin High School or email it to Mrs. Decelles, the IB Coordinator, at mdecelles@wsd1.org, by February 28, 2023 will receive a letter inviting them to write the IB Entrance test on March 17, 2023.
+aain office at Kelvin High School or email it to Mrs. wsd1.org, by February 29, 2024 will receive a letter on March 15, 2024.

 Student signature:

 Parent/Legal Guardian signature:

-All Winnipeg School Division students are required to register online.
-Select one course when you register online - ENGB2F (Gr.
-10 IB English).
+you register online - ENGB2F (Gr.
+10 IB Er required to register online.
+Select only one course when nglish).
 Do not register for any other courses.
-The other courses will be added for you.
-Non-Winnipeg School Division students do not register online.
-They will complete the registration paperwork only.
+The other eg School Division students do not register online. rk only.